huancheng-trili/bootstrap-rollup/README.md

 tail -f hello_kernel.debug | grep External
 ```

-Open yet another `Docker` session and send an external message into the rollup inbox, you can utilize the `Octez` client:
+Open yet another `Docker` session and send an external message into the rollup inbox.
+You can use the `Octez` client:

 <kbd>docker session 4</kbd>